Developing the Leader Within You

 LP is an open enrollment program of CBI.
 Participants are often nominated by their organizations to attend, but people may also enroll themselves.
 Class size is limited to 25 participants.
 If the class is full, you can be waitlisted in the event of a cancellation or you can be put on the roster for the next class.

-Online registration begins January 15th.
-The class roster will be finalized when the class is full or by August 31st of each year.
+Online registration is currently open.
+The class roster will be finalized when the class is full or by August 31 of each year.

 Tuition for the ten-month program is $1,950 per person, to be paid at the time of registration.
 Payment reserves a place on the program roster.
 Tuition covers all costs associated with the program including training, materials and meals.